odibua/covid19TrackingProject/README.md

                 .
                 .
 ## Adding Regions for Scraping Raw Data
+Add regions for scraping raw data involves two main steps.
+The first is adding a config file that will be used to get the raw data for the state/county of interest, and the second is creating a ``test_{STATE}_{COUNTY}_scrape_project.py``.
+The specifics of these steps are as follows:

+1. Create a directory of your region of interest.
+E.G. if you are going to scrape the state of California create the directory ``states/california/``.
+If you are going to scrape the state of California and the county of Alameda create the directory ``states/california/counties/alameda/``

+1. Within the region directory, create a configs sub-directory.
+E.G. ``states/california/configs/``

+1. Add a config file in the created configs sub-directory (**examples are given at the end of this section**).
+The fields of this config are ``NAME, DATA_TYPE, REQUEST, WEBSITE``.
+    - The ``NAME`` and ``DATA_TYPE`` fields are used determine the name of the file containing scraped raw data
+    - The ``WEBSITE`` field states the website from which the raw data will be obtained.
+      It will be useful for handling scraping errors.
+    - The ```REQUEST``` field is used by the scrape manager to obtain the relevant raw data from the added region.
+The```REQUEST``` field either contains paramters for a ``POST`` or ``GET`` type.

+#### Examples of config files

+## Configuring Scraping Schedule
 ## Running Scraping Locally
 ## Handling Scraping Errors
 ## Processing Raw Data